 Statement of Need: These regulations, last revised in 1980, have proven ineffective at making meaningful progress in the employment of women and certain minorities in the construction industry.
-Analysis of 2006 to 2008 ACS data for 27 on-site construction occupations reveals a significant disparity between the percentage of women in construction occupations in the construction industry and the percentage of women in construction occupations in all other industries.
-The representation of African Americans in the construction industry is substantially less than would be expected given their representation in all other industries.
+Analysis of 2006 to 2008 ACS data for 27 on-site construction occupations reveals a significant disparity between the percentage of women in construction occupations comparison of African Americans in the construction industry is substantially less than would be expected given their representation in all other industries.
 For example, in 23 of the 27 occupations analyzed, disparities were found in the representation of African Americans.
 The NPRM would remove outdated regulatory provisions, propose a new method for establishing affirmative action goals, and propose other revisions to the affirmative action requirements that reflect the realities of the labor market and employment practices in the construction industry today.